Opinion: Coronavirus brings Europe's borders back | DW | 18.04.2020

 Brain drain carries on

-In the meantime, medical personnel are being exported to the West to help out countries like Austria and Britain.
+In the meantime, medical personnel are being exported to the West to help out countries like Austria and the United Kingdom.
 Some find it scandalous as they are most needed at home right now, others reply that Eastern Europe is less affected and this is the moment to express solidarity (and, possibly, send back some money).

 Paradoxical rise of support